freaker2112/pythagorean-theorem/README.md

-# pythagorean-therum
+# pythagorean-theorem
-Solves pythagorean thorem equations with 2 legs thats it have fun
+Solves pythagorean theorem equations with 2 legs thats it have fun